GLOBAL MARKETS-Cooler inflation keeps stocks up, dollar and yields down

 BOND RELIEF

-"The market is expecting that the Fed is going to hike interest rates one more time," BMO Wealth Management’s chief investment officer, Yung-Yu Ma, said in an email.
-"But the market does expect that that's probably where the Fed is going to stop for the rest of the year."

-"We've been thinking that the Fed's going to level off around a low 5% range and stay there for some time," Ma added.

-Oil prices traded near the highest levels in two months on the soft U.S. dollar.
-U.S. crude CLc1 rose about 2% to $77.24 per barrel and Brent LCOc1 was at $81.68, also up around 2% on the day.
+Oil prices traded near the highest in two months on a soft U.S. dollar.
+Brent crude futures LCOc1 was little changed at $80.16 per barrel and U.S. West Texas Intermediate crude futures CLc1 were also flat at $75.70.

 The 'final mile of the disinflation push https://tmsnrt.rs/44meIpY

-(Reporting by Lawrence Delevingne in Boston and Huw Jones in London; Additional reporting by Stella Qiu in Sydney; Editing by Chizu Nomiyama, Andrew Heavens, Leslie Adler and Diane Craft)
+(Reporting by Lawrence Delevingne in Boston and Huw Jones in London; Additional reporting by Stella Qiu in Sydney; Editing by Chizu Nomiyama)

 ((lawrence.delevingne@tr.com))